 Next stop was Cranfills Gap, TX where we stopped for lunch at the Horny Toad Bar and Grill.
 And yes, there was a big horny toad inside the front door.
 Keep in mind it took 4 hours to get to our destination.
 So good food, birthday cheers, and cooling off came just at the right time as the heat began blasting our faces at 104 degrees.
 I would encourage any riders and riding groups to make the trip.
 The scenery is great, the roads are winding, and the Horny Toad provides the perfect justification to make the ride.

-As we crested a hill and were looking down seeing the smoke billowing violently into the air, we were able to plainly see an explosion from the car.
-The trees and grass along the road burst into flames and apparently the debris or gas from the explosion shot across the road and caught the grass and trees on the other side on fire as well.
-Fortunately no one was injured, the passengers had gotten out safely and there was a fire truck pulling up as we came upon the incident.
+As we crested a hill and were looking down seeing the smoke billowing violently into the air.
+We were able to plainly see an explosion from the car.
+The trees and grass along the road burst into flames.
+Apparently, debris or gas from the explosion shot across the road and caught the grass and trees on fire.
+Fortunately, no one was injured, the passengers had gotten out safely and there was a fire truck pulling up as we came upon the incident.
 We were forced to wait until they extinguished the flames and cleared the road to safely pass.